The replacement speaker for our elderly but respected ESL III, the ESL IV, has now been released. The Description and design philosphy are below.

 All components are supplied including solder paste for the SMD’s and a tension tool for the diaphragms.

 Partially Assembled Kit.
-The four panels are fully built, diaphragms fitted and electrically tested.
-The electronics are supplied in DIY form and require soldering onto the power supply circuit board.
+The four panels are fully built, SMD transmission line fitted to each stator, diaphragms fitted, assembled and electrically tested.
+The electronics are supplied in DIY form and require soldering onto the power supply circuit boards.
 The transformers require wiring to the power supply board.

 Fully Assembled Kit.
 The four panels are fully built and electrically tested.
-The electronics are built and tested and mounted to the transformer board.
+The electronics are built and tested ready for mounting on the transformer board.
 All connections are made and the high voltage output set to its preliminary setting.

 For larger (taller) panel arrays additional panels can be added, contact us with your requirements.

-Above, power supply and transformer connection board, note the audio transformers are large weighing approx 5kg each.
+Above, power supply and transformer connection board in the prototype enclosure, note the audio transformers are large weighing approx 5kg each.
 There is no crossover in this design.

 Amplifiers with good current capability are recommended for this project.
 Some amplifiers object to the reactive load presented by ESL’s and may activate their protection circuits.
 If in doubt about the capability of your amplifier please contact E R Audio Pty Ltd for further advice.